 Simchat Torah at the National Library

 The National Library contains many archival materials related to Simchat Torah celebrations among the various Jewish communities in Israel and around the world.
 Along with special printed and manuscript editions of the various versions of the “Seder Hakafot” (the order of the processions with the Torah), the Library also has related liturgical items such as decorative Simchat Torah flags and small Torah scrolls carried by children during the processions, in addition to photographs, posters, books and articles.
-In the National Library sound archives, one can listen to poignant recordings of Hakafot among Israel’s various ethnic communities.
+In the National Library sound archives, one can listen to poignant recordings of Hakafot from Israel’s various ethnic communities.